iLVL-Key/FFXI/gearswap/readme.md

+**PLEASE NOTE: These files require the Text plugin to be loaded in order to work.**

 # Features #
 ## Options ##
 Each file has an Options and Advanced Options section at the top.
 Nearly everything that the files do can be adjusted or turned off.